delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_mask_pl/README.md

 # dcsazure_Cassandra_to_Cassandra_mask_pl
 ## Delphix Compliance Services (DCS) for Azure - Cassandra to Cassandra Masking Pipeline

-This pipeline will perform masking of your Cassandra Instance.
+This pipeline will mask Cassandra data that has been staged to ADLS and then write that masked data back to a Cassandra instance.

 ### Prerequisites